 The Power of Demographics

 Demographics can go a long way in helping you understand who your customers are and how best to approach them with your products and services.
-The next time you reach out to your customers with a survey, don't forget to include some of these demographic examples, too.
+The next time you reach out to your customers with a survey, I encourage you to include some of these demographic examples.
+Ultimately, I’ve found having this information to be incredibly helpful in targeting messaging and marketing, and creating products that actually benefit my audience.

 Editor's note: This post was originally published in August 2019 and has been updated for comprehensiveness.